 Diameter: 28.5mm to 29mm.
 Most 28mm bars can get “whippy”.
-You don’t want it to wobble on you as you’re trying to do a slow, controlled back squat.
+You don’t want it to wobble on you as you’re trying to do a slow, controlled back squat, but then that only comes into play at like 300 lbs, beyond what most novices will do.
 If you’ve got a really stiff 28mm bar, resulting from high carbon content and high tensile strength, that’s fine.
 Going up, 30mm will cause your grip to give out on you sooner with heavy deadlifts.
 So 28.5-29mm is the sweet spot.

 Rotation: Bushings in the sleeves are better than bearings for this program.
 Rotation is good for power cleans, but you’re not doing 1RM attempts and you should be able to catch it every time with the less sensitive spin.
 Too much spin and the bar will want to fold your wrists during presses.
 Bronze bushings are the best for low-friction and high-durability.

-The Burgener & Rippetoe Bar 2.0 is Rip’s official recommendation.
+The Burgener & Rippetoe Bar (ie: B&R Bar) was Rip’s official recommendation for years.
 He and Mike Burgener got together and came up with these specs above for a bar for his program.

 Various types of power racks or half racks can work fine, if you’re careful.
 The larger, heavier, more expensive ones take away more and more of the “be careful” factor out it by giving you a big safety net.
 They also have added features that are unnecessary or useless for performing the lifts in this program, such as band pegs, pull up bars, and dip bars.